74k1/yueye/README.md

 # YuèYè 月夜 v0.0.3

 YueYe is a high contrast, dark theme.
-It consists of 24 colors and multiple themes that I created.
+It consists of 22 colors and multiple themes/ports that I (and hopefully soon, others) created.

 ## Philosophy

-Let's be blunt:
+I'll be blunt:

 - This colorscheme and it's ports are **opinionated** — it reflects *my* preferences, and I won’t compromise on its core style.
   - **But!** You’re absolutely welcome to contribute: